tatsujb/installFAFscript/README.md

 ## Not working ?

-this is likely. this is still Work in Progress. success rate is basically null at this point. feedback will help me make fix things, though. this script creates a very minimal log file called "fafstack-versionNumber.log" in your home. you can paste it's contents as part of an issue/bug report.
+This is likely.
+This is still Work In Progress.
+Success rate is basically null at this point.
+Feedback will help me fix things.
+This script creates a very minimal log file called "fafstack-\*.log" in your home.
+Paste it's contents as part of an issue/bug report.

 # Un-installing :